IRT-Saint-Exupery/CoFMPy/docs/getting_started.md

 # 🚀 Getting Started with CoFMPy

-CoFMPy is a framework designed to make co-simulation easy and efficient.
+CoFMPy is a framework designed to make co-simulation and prototyping digital twins easy and efficient.
 This guide walks you through setting up and running a your first simulation with CoFMPy!

 ## 🐾 Installation